OpenNMS/opennms-developer-training/docs/foundation/03-jvm-architecture.md

 The hiearchy of Spring contexts looks like:
 ![comprehensive](images/spring-context-dep-graph.png)

+TODO: Add `...` that depends on daoContext
+TODO: Identify as parent contexts

 Contexts are able to access beans defined specifically in that context, or in any parent contexts.

+> When a context is loaded, it's parents will be recursively loaded, which means that a large part of the initialization will happen when the first daemon starts and loads an application context.

 ### 3) Jetty & Karaf